200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-THEHOUSEISTRYINGTOKILLUS.md

 PLAY:

-Each player's turn, Poltergeist draws three cards at random from the room’s deck.
+Each player's turn, Poltergeist draws three cards at random from the roomâ€™s deck.

-Taking turns, Victims walk cautiously across the room until Poltergeist says “DANGER!” and narrates one of the Hazards in hand.
+Taking turns, Victims walk cautiously across the room until Poltergeist says â€œDANGER!â€ and narrates one of the Hazards in hand.

 Victim decides to STOP, DODGE, or RUN.